szabgab/perlmaven.com/sites/en/pages/distribution-directory-layout.md

 of temporary files that you don't want to include in the distribution.
 So you won't list them in the MANIFEST.

-This file can be maintained manually or, alternatively, you can keep a file called `MANIFEST.SKIP` that lists the files that <b>should not</b> be included.
+This file can be maintained manually or, alternatively, you can keep a file called `MANIFEST.SKIP` that lists the files that **should not** be included.
 Then during the packaging, you can generate the `MANIFEST` file based on what you have in the directory skipping the ones mentioned in the `MANIFEST.SKIP`.
 The advantage of using `MANIFEST.SKIP` is that it can include wildcards that will match a full set of files.